HackRoot1/to_do_webapp/README.md

 - **Deadline Setting:** Enables users to set deadlines for tasks to prioritize and manage time effectively.
 - **Task Prioritization:** Provides options to prioritize tasks based on importance or urgency.
 - **Task Categories:** Allows users to categorize tasks into different categories or projects for better organization.
-- **Task Status:** Provides status indicators to track the progress of tasks, such as "To-Do," "In Progress," and "Completed."
+- **Task Status:** Provides status indicators to track the progress of tasks, such as "Completed," "Incompleted," and "Pending."
 - **User Authentication:** Supports user authentication to ensure data privacy and security.
 - **Responsive Design:** Adapts to different screen sizes for seamless usage on various devices.